DiSiqueira/ItiBrowser/README.md

 ItiBrowser is a matcher to be used in the [Itinerary][itinerary].

-Match if the request is made by a Mobile Device.
+Match if the request is made by one of the informed Browsers.
 Powered by [user_agent] made by [mssola]

 [itinerary]: https://github.com/DiSiqueira/Itinerary
 [user_agent]: https://github.com/mssola/user_agent